prontostack/pronto-fuel/README.md

 # reopen it.
 See Troubleshooting below for more info.
 # *****************************************************************

-# Lift Vite's development server
+# Lift the PHP built in server and Vite's devserver
 npm start

 # Go to http://localhost